SEATA

 The Executive Director may obtain a credit card to facilitate efficient operations of SEATA.
 The credit card is only to serve as a means of efficient payment and the statement balance is to be paid in full by the due date.
 All credit card transactions will be only for proper purposes and will be recorded properly.
 Quarterly reports issued by the CPA will reflect expenditures using the credit card.

 During conferences and events, the Executive Director may establish a petty cash fund as needed to pay for tips and other items for which a receipt is not always available.
-The Executive Director will maintain a record of all petty funds and disbursements.
+The Executive Director will deposit any unused funds after the event.

 The Executive Director will gain approval of the President before making a purchase or writing a check exceeding $1,000